 In metabolic acidosis, treatment depends primarily on the cause.
 For instance, treatment may be needed to control diabetes with insulin or to remove the toxic substance from the blood in cases of poisoning.

 In respiratory acidosis, treatment aims at improving the function of the lungs.
-Drugs that open the airways (bronchodilators, such as albuterol) may help people who have lung diseases such as asthma and chronic obstructive pulmonary disease.
-Sedation due to drugs and other substances can sometimes be reversed by antidotes.
+Medications that open the airways (bronchodilators, such as albuterol) may help people who have lung diseases such as asthma and chronic obstructive pulmonary disease.
+Sedation due to medications and other substances can sometimes be reversed by antidotes.
 People who have severely impaired breathing or lung function, for whatever reason, may need mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more to aid breathing.